MicrosoftDocs/power-platform/power-platform/admin/security/overview.md

 - How is the data stored?
 How is it encrypted?
 What controls do I have on my data?
 - How do I control and protect my sensitive data?
 How do I ensure this data cannot leak outside the organization?
 - How do I audit who conducts what operations?
 How do I react quickly if there's suspicious activity on the service?

 ## Common security topics

-The following security articles provide a comprehensive answer to all these questions.
-As the Power Platform includes several services some of the security concepts are broadly used by all the services.
+The following security articles provide a comprehensive answer to all questions mentioned above.
+As Power Platform includes several services, some of the security concepts are broadly used by all the services.
 However, some are specific to individual services.
-For instance there is an entire set of security articles dedicated to Dataverse as the security concepts around it are scoped to data layer concerns.
+For instance, security articles dedicated to [Dataverse](wp-security.md) since the security concepts around it are scoped to the data-layer concerns.

-The first several articles give an overview of the common security concepts in the Power Platform but with an emphasis on traditional web-service services such as Power Apps and Power Automate.
-While the majority of concepts apply to all of the services for a given area, there are some differences between services.
-In places where services differ they are specifically called out.
-Specific security topics such as Data Loss Prevention "DLP" are covered as specific articles that can be accessed from the [index of security articles.](https://docs.microsoft.com/en-us/power-platform/admin/security)
+The first few articles in this section give an overview of the common security concepts in Power Platform, but with an emphasis on traditional web-based services such as Power Apps and Power Automate.
+While majority of concepts apply to all of the services for a given area, there are some differences between services.
+In places where services differ, they are specifically called out.
+Specific security topics such as Data Loss Prevention (DLP) are covered as specific articles, available under the section [Security and governance](security.md).

 Security topics that are common to all of Power Platform include: